rVladq/spotify_idle_play/README.md

 This app is built in [Python](https://www.python.org/) and uses  Spotify's **Web API**.
 This app is **not** hosted, so you will have to configure and run it locally.
+- Clone the repository.
-- **First**, clone the repository.
-Then, copy-paste everything from `.env.example` into a new `.env` file.
+- Copy-paste from `.env.example` into a new `.env` file.
-- `python -m venv venv` create a virtual environment folder named venv.
+- `python -m venv venv` creates a virtual environment folder named venv.
 - Activate the virtual environment:
   - Windows: `.\venv\Scripts\activate`
   - Linux: `source ./venv/bin/activate`